yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

 ```
 ### Configuration

-Make sure a project and an application are created in the SnappyFlow Server.
-[Click Here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.
+Make sure that the project and the application are created in the SnappyFlow server.
+[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create a project and an application in SnappyFlow.

 **Add the following entries in the `settings.py` file.**

-1. Add the import statements.
+1. Add the following import statements.
    ```
    from sf_apm_lib.snappyflow import Snappyflow import os
    ```

-2. Add the following entry in `INSTALLED_APPS` block.
+2. Add the following entry in the `INSTALLED_APPS` block.

    ```
    'elasticapm.contrib.django'
    ```

-3. Add the following entry in `MIDDLEWARE` block.
+3. Add the following entry in the `MIDDLEWARE` block.

    ```
    'elasticapm.contrib.django.middleware.TracingMiddleware'
    ```

-4. Add the following source code to integrate the Django application to the SnappyFlow.
+4. Add the following source code to integrate a Django application with SnappyFlow.

    ```
    try: